Zero paid placements. No brand can pay to rank higher on Simscanner.

 Data sharingAllowed on many plans

-Brands are ordered by sourced hotspot-policy clarity on the Rankings page once verified.
+Brands are ordered by sourced hotspot-policy clarity on the Rankings page.

 Speed